 Learn how to dominate the top of the timeline in the top ad spot with a high-impact video promotion.

 Jaguar USA.
 Motorola.
 Universal Pictures.
-These are just three brands that have dramatically increased new product and campaign awareness and positive sentiment thanks to First View.
-Launched one year ago, First View enables brands to dominate the top of the Twitter timeline for 24 hours with a high-impact video promotion.
+These are just three brands that have dramatically increased new product and campaign awareness and positive sentiment — thanks to First View.
+Launched one year ago, First View allows brands to dominate the top of the Twitter timeline for 24 hours with a high-impact video promotion.

-How do you ensure your next campaign gets the maximum engagement at the best possible moment?
+How do you ensure your next campaign gets the biggest engagement at the best possible moment?
 Start with video specifically developed for the premium First View ad spot.
 And be sure to follow these three pillars of First View success.

 1. Simplify your messaging.